Back

 use vending machine photos -- they will be rejected.

-· Money -- $65 for those 18 years of age or over (Their passports will be valid for 10 years.) $50 for those under 18 (Their passports will be valid for 5 years, and non-renewable.).
-Your local passport agency, county courthouse or post office will also charge a first-time processing fee of $10 to $20.
+· Money -- $130 (for passport book) and $30 (for passport card) for those 16 years of age or over (Their passports will be valid for 10 years.) $100 (for passport book) and $15 (for passport card) for those under 16 (Their passports will be valid for 5 years, and non-renewable.).
+Your local passport agency, county courthouse or post office will also charge a first-time processing fee of $35.

 Once these are all submitted, passport issuance usually takes four to six weeks.
 Be sure each person in your group signs his or her passport upon receipt.